aaugustin/django-sesame/docs/howto.rst

 If you set the :data:`SESAME_ONE_TIME` setting to :obj:`True`, tokens will be usable only once.

+.. admonition:: Authenticating with a single-use token always updates the user's
+        last login date.
+    :class: warning

+    This is how django-sesame :ref:`invalidates single-use tokens <Single-use>` after they're used.

 Like expiration, this is a global setting for the project.
 Changing it invalidates all existing tokens.